Database Data ProtectionSensitive data. Gated and masked.

 - 03

-Snowflake Dynamic Data Masking (DDM) and Alternatives
+Snowflake Dynamic Data Masking and Alternatives

 Native masking policy syntax, role-based application, and the cases that fall outside its scope.